chrislovecnm/chrislovecnm.com/_posts/2017-10-14-setup-google-cloud-to-serve-this-blog.md

 gsutil -m rsync -a public-read -r _site/ gs://$YOURSITEBUCKET/
 {% endhighlight %}

 The Google storage UX does not have an option to make all files in a folder accessible publicly, but you can set the default permission to the public.
-Run the following command.
+Run the following command:

 {% highlight bash %}
 gsutil defacl ch -u AllUsers:R gs://$YOURSITEBUCKET